Hack-With-Suraj/OpenCS/Specialization_Exploration/README.md

-# Phase 2: Specialization Exploration - Chart Your Course
+# Phase 2: Specialization Exploration

 Welcome to Phase **2: Specialization Exploration**, a pivotal stage in your OpenCS journey.
 This phase is designed to empower you with the freedom and knowledge to discover your true passions within the vast and dynamic world of computer science.